Rub21/findchangeset-plugin/Build-plugin.md

 ```

 **Note:**
-We have to add a image in  `images` folder on this case we will use the [image](https://raw.githubusercontent.com/JOSM/tofix-plugin/master/images/icontofix.png) from [tofix-plugin](https://github.com/JOSM/tofix-plugin)
+You have to add images to the `images` folder in this case we will use the [image](https://raw.githubusercontent.com/JOSM/tofix-plugin/master/images/icontofix.png) from [tofix-plugin](https://github.com/JOSM/tofix-plugin)

-#### Start Coding
+#### Starting coding

-- Create a java class called `FindChangesetPlugin.java` in `org.openstreetmap.josm.plugins.findchangeset` and copy and paste the below code on it.
+- Create a java class called `FindChangesetPlugin.java` in `org.openstreetmap.josm.plugins.findchangeset` and copy and paste the code below.

-The `FindWaysPlugin.java` class is the main class where the plugin is going to start the execution.
+The  file `FindWaysPlugin.java` is the main class from  where the plugin  will start the execution.

 ```